AdobeDocs/workfront.it-IT/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/custom-view-filter-grouping-samples.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: this used to be the content of this article but when I did the reorg of text mode for Kyna, Luke asked me to make this article a "TOC-proper article".
 I did not see much value in organizing this by objects.) </p>
 -->

-Questa sezione contiene esempi di viste personalizzate, filtri e raggruppamenti utilizzabili nel tuo account Adobe Workfront.
-Se non specificato diversamente, questi esempi non possono essere generati solo utilizzando l’interfaccia in modalità standard e possono essere generati solo utilizzando l’interfaccia in modalità testo.
-Per ulteriori informazioni sulla modalità testo, consulta [Panoramica della modalità testo](../../../reports-and-dashboards/reports/text-mode/understand-text-mode.md).
+Questa sezione fornisce esempi di visualizzazioni personalizzate, filtri e raggruppamenti che puoi utilizzare nel tuo account Adobe Workfront.
+Se non diversamente specificato, questi esempi non possono essere generati solo utilizzando l&#39;interfaccia in modalità standard e possono essere generati solo utilizzando l&#39;interfaccia in modalità testo.
+Per ulteriori informazioni sulla modalità testo, consulta [Panoramica sulla modalità testo](../../../reports-and-dashboards/reports/text-mode/understand-text-mode.md).

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:&nbsp;below, drafted because not sure if the links are currently working - April 2022)</p>